mitgard/ergo-test/readme.md

 The blockchain synchronization task

 The blockchain consists of blocks.
-Suppose for this task that the blocks do not carry any useful information and simply increase the total chain score.
+Suppose for this task that the blocks do not carry any useful information and simply increase the total chain score and a node already has a valid genesis block.
 The block is valid in the following case:

 * block score is a positive number